akash-07/Software-Engineering-Assignments/Term Project/Patterns/src/main/scala/nullObjectPattern/readMe.md

 **The `null` Object Pattern**

 `null` values essentially denote absence of an object or absence of an instance of some reference type.
+Suppose we were to call a method on an object
+ of a class where the object is the result of some other computation.
-Suppose we were to call a  method pertaining of a class but it might so happen that we end up getting a `null` value instead of some object.
+  But it might so happen that we end up getting a `null` value instead of a concrete object.
 To make sure we don't call methods on `null` values, we end up writing `null` checks through out our code and it becomes messy.
 A rather general solution would be to create a business meaning-less `null` object.
 This `null` object